SoundBridge

 SoundBridge is a hardware device from Roku, Inc. designed to play internet radio or digital audio streamed across a home network, over either Wi-Fi or ethernet.
 SoundBridge devices directly browsed the Radio Roku guide.
-As of 2008 all Roku SoundBridge products were discontinued; Roku focused on IPTV.
+As of 2008, all Roku SoundBridge products were discontinued; Roku focused on IPTV.
 As of January 2012, the SoundBridge was no longer available from Roku.
-As of May 2018, internet radio functionality was no longer supported by Roku.
+As of May 2018, internet radio functionality was no longer supported by Roku; they shut down their Radio Roku server that provided searching, saving, and accessing "Favorite" stations.
+However, the Roku SoundBridge can still access radio streams stored in its 18 URL presets.

-The music is made available by a streaming server, usually a PC running media software.
-The SoundBridge had a high resolution vacuum fluorescent display and was compatible with various media servers, namely servers using Apple Computer's Digital Audio Access Protocol; popular servers are iTunes, or mt-daapd, Windows Media Connect, Rhapsody, SlimServer and UPnP (Universal Plug and Play) compatible servers such as TwonkyVision.
-Some of these servers run not only on PCs, but also on NAS devices like the Linksys NSLU2, so a SoundBridge could be operated without a PC.
+The music is also made available by a streaming server, usually a PC running media software.
+The SoundBridge had a high-resolution vacuum fluorescent display and was compatible with various media servers, namely servers using Apple's Digital Audio Access Protocol; popular servers are iTunes, mt-daapd, Windows Media Connect, Rhapsody, SlimServer, and UPnP (Universal Plug and Play) compatible servers such as TwonkyVision.
+Some of these servers run not only on PCs but also on NAS devices like the Linksys NSLU2, so a SoundBridge could be operated without a PC.

 Models

-There were several SoundBridge models: The M1000, the M500 and the M2000.
+There were several SoundBridge models: The M1000, the M500, and the M2000.
 There was also a tabletop model called the SoundBridge Radio that had built-in speakers, an AM/FM radio, and an alarm clock.

-SoundBridge models sold in most countries were manufactured and sold by Pinnacle Systems, under a license from Roku.
-Although some Pinnacle models were similar or identical in hardware, Pinnacle didn't have a licence for the DAAP protocol, so Pinnacle models couldn't directly connect to iTunes.
-Pinnacle and Roku promote the Firefly Media Server as an alternative that offers similar functionality.
+SoundBridge models sold in most countries were manufactured and sold by Pinnacle Systems under a license from Roku.
+Although some Pinnacle models were similar or identical in hardware, Pinnacle didn't have a license for the DAAP protocol, so Pinnacle models couldn't directly connect to iTunes.
+Pinnacle and Roku promoted the Firefly Media Server as an alternative that offers similar functionality.
 Pinnacle models include: